 People do not always act rationally.
 When making decisions, people employ ‘rules of thumb’ (heuristics) that sometimes lead to biases that may seem as irrational.
-As an example, the “action-effect” by Nobel prize winning Kahneman and Tversky (1982) describes a phenomenon in which people tend to regret negative outcomes more when they are a result of action (acting) compared to inaction (not acting) (more details in this publication about the action-effect) .
+As an example, the “action-effect” by Nobel prize winning Kahneman and Tversky (1982) is the phenomenon that people tend to regret negative outcomes more when they are a result of action (acting) compared to inaction (not acting) (more details in this publication about the action-effect).
 This is an exciting and prolific area of research with many interesting findings highlighting the bounded rationality of the human mind with fairly strong and consistent effects.

-In the last few years psychology has been facing new challenges with failed replications for classic findings (sometimes referred to as the “replication crisis”, see videos at the end of my “research” page) raising the need for both more replication work and meta-analytic summaries of the existing literature and data.
+In the last few years psychology (and science more broadly) has been facing new challenges with failed replications for classic findings (sometimes referred to as the “replication crisis”, see videos at the end of my “research” page) raising the need for both more replication work and meta-analytic summaries of the existing literature and data.

-- Conducting “Registered Replication Report” of classic experiments on heuristics and biases in judgment and decision making.
-We will focus on one specific bias and aim to replicate several classic experiments of that bias.
-The experiments will be conducted online using Amazon Mechanical Turk labor market using Qualtrics surveys, and possibly supplemented by an undergraduate sample at HKU.
+- Conducting a pre-registered replication report of a classic experiment on heuristics and biases in judgment and decision making: We will aim to replicate classic experiments on biases.
+The experiments will be conducted on and online sample using Amazon Mechanical Turk labor market using Qualtrics surveys, and possibly supplemented by an undergraduate sample at HKU.